Nadine Gogolla: Career and Research

-After finishing her postdoctoral work at Harvard, Gogolla moved back to Germany in 2014 where she started a faculty position at the Max Plank Institute of Neurobiology in Martinsried, Germany.
+After finishing her postdoctoral work at Harvard, Gogolla moved back to Germany in 2014 where she started a faculty position at the Max Planck Institute of Neurobiology in Martinsried, Germany.
 Gogolla is also an Associate Faculty in the Graduate School of Systemic Neurosciences at the Munich Center for Neurosciences in the Ludwig-Maximilians-Universitat Munchen.
 Gogolla currently leads a group of scientists at MPI where her research program focuses on exploring the neural circuits of the insular cortex as well as their connections to the prefrontal cortex and other limbic structures as a means to understand how it plays a part in so many diverse brain processes.
 A better understanding of the neural circuit mechanisms mediating diverse functions of the insular cortex, such as emotional regulation, empathy, and social behavior, will give insight into how processes are altered in disease states such as schizophrenia, ASD, addiction, and mood disorders.
 To probe insular neural circuits, Gogolla and her lab use in vivo two-photon calcium imaging to record neural activity while mice are processing emotionally relevant stimuli, and they further use innovative behavioral assays, optogenetic techniques, and machine learning algorithms to link neural activity to behavior, manipulate neural circuits, and decode the activity of behaviorally and emotionally relevant IC neural ensembles.

 In 2017, Gogolla wrote a review on the IC describing its anatomical location and connectivity, its role as an integration hub, its role in sensory processing, homeostatic regulation, emotional regulation, and valence processing as well as its role in driving behavior.
 Gogolla also explored the human IC and how it is affected in different neurological and psychiatric disorders to emphasize the importance of gaining a better understanding of this region, an integral goal of her research program.

 In 2019, Gogolla described role of the posterior insular cortex (pIC) to central amygdala projection in the mediating anxiety-related behaviors as well as the posterior insular cortex to nucleus accumbens projection in the inhibition of feeding behaviors.
 Using optogenetics, they found that stimulating the pIC caused aversive behaviors as well as increased autonomic responses.
 Then, using in vivo two-photon calcium imaging, Gogolla and her team were able to record calcium transients in neurons in the pIC as an indicator of neural activity to establish a causal relationship between pIC activity and the convergence and integration of acute sensory stimuli as well as sustained affective and homeostatic states.